- Information and Communications Standards,

 - provide updated information to its employees whenever there is a change to existing policies on the provision of job accommodations that take into account an employee’s accessibility needs due to disability.

-- consult with an employee with a disability who requests accessible formats and communication supports for information that is
+- consult with an employee with a disability who requests accommodation for the provision of accessible formats and communication supports for information that is

 - needed in order to perform the employee’s job.

 - generally available to employees in the workplace.

 - ensure that staff members are aware of all accessibility devices that are available for customers on EQAO premises, such as assistive devices or equipment for customers and any other equipment that may be used or acquired.

 - allow customers to use their own assistive device to access the agency’s goods and services, when possible.